DOCTORAL DEGREE REQUIREMENTS

-In addition to the four core seminars, Ph.D. students must complete four additional seminars within TAPS (to be worked out with adviser).
-The unit total for these four elective seminars is between 16 and 20 units.
+In addition to the three core seminars, Ph.D. students must complete six additional seminars within TAPS (to be worked out with adviser).
+The unit minimum for these elective seminars is 24 units.

 The student must demonstrate reading knowledge of one foreign language in which there is a major body of dramatic literature.
 The language requirement must be met before the student can be advanced to candidacy.
 The language requirement may be fulfilled in any of the following ways: